Words or terms defined in § 5.1-1 of the Code of Virginia are incorporated by reference. The following words and terms when used in this

 Prior to designating any properties pursuant to this subsection, the political subdivision must show the basis for the designation.
 The designation must be based on a significant and specific risk to public safety or to natural resources.
 Every area designated pursuant to this subsection must include a map showing, with specificity, the area of prohibited use.
 The map and any related documents must be provided in electronic, computable, machine-readable, and transmissible form.

 D. For unmanned aircraft with a takeoff weight of 55 pounds or more, the regulations may require the operator to provide information prior to any take-off or landing, demonstrating the safety of the take-off and landing.
+This subsection is inapplicable to any licensed airport or licensed UAS facility.

 E. No political subdivision shall require a permit for operators for take-off and landing unmanned aircraft in areas designated for unmanned aircraft use.
 This subsection shall not apply to unmanned aircraft covered by subsection C of this section.